|16th September |

 (L'Extension du Domaine de la Lutte) .
-Like The Piano Teacher , both of those films were transmitted uncut on Film Four but received cuts for hardcore footage and erections when transmitted on terrestrial
+Like The Piano Teacher , both of those films were transmitted uncut on Film Four but received cuts for hardcore footage and erections when transmitted on terrestrial television.

-easy to edit the hardcore out of these three films without significantly damaging the plot but this is not true of other films.
-Romance and Ai No Corrida have never appeared on Channel 4 (despite the fact that they would
+to edit the hardcore out of these three films without significantly damaging the plot but this is not true of other films.
+Romance and Ai No Corrida have never appeared on Channel 4 (despite the fact that they would desperately like

 Television X admitted that the shot was "extremely distasteful", and that it had only crept into the footage as the result of an accident during editing.